-- While a focused ship performs an attack, during the Modify Attack Dice step, it may spend a focus token to change all of its ◆ results to ★ results. - While a focused ship defends, during the Modify Defense Dice step, it may spend a focus token to change all of its ◆ results to ₹ results.
+- While a focused ship performs an attack, during the Modify Attack Dice step, it may spend a focus token to change all of its results to results.

+- A ship cannot spend a focus token to change

+or

+results to

+or

+results if it does not have any

+results.

-- A ship cannot spend a focus token to change ◆ results to ₹ or ★ results if it does not have any ◆ results. - If an ability instructs a ship to gain a focus token, this is different than performing a ction.
-A ship that gains a token without performing the action can still perform the cation this round.
+- If an ability instructs a ship to gain a focus token, this is different than

+performing a ction.
+A ship that gains a token without performing the

+action can still perform the cation this round.